 Creating a Connection: Beyond Ownership

 The word “owner” in relation to dogs has never been my favorite noun.
 I am a parent.
 Not of human children, but a parent all the same.
 This does not in any way imply that I think that my dogs are furry children.
 They absolutely are not.
 Dogs are a completely different species than I am, and that fact makes me grateful beyond measure.
 But the base foundation of providing boundaries for safety’s sake and helpful guidance to teach them to make quality choices is there just the same.
-My goal is to build a relationship with my dogs based on mutual trust, respect for who they are, and love.
+My goal is to build a relationship with my dogs based on mutual trust, respect for who they are, and unconditional love.
 I aim to help my clients do the same.

 When a dog is new to my home, my first goal is to show them that I will be there for them and provide for all their basic needs so they can relax and start trusting that I will keep them safe.
-I will make sure they have quality food they enjoy eating and sufficient clean and fresh water to satisfy their thirst.
+I will make sure they have quality food that they enjoy eating and sufficient clean and fresh water to satisfy their thirst.
 I will ensure that they can regularly and safely empty their bladder and bowel.
 I will ensure that they can feel safe and secure enough to have deep and restorative sleep.
 I will ensure that they are housed safely and securely with protection from the elements (alongside of me, inside of our mutual home).
 And finally, but not of least importance, after the above has given them enough emotional security to want more, I will help them to enjoy themselves and their life with me.
 This is what I believe should be every dog parent’s goals.
 These goals are the baseline for the start of building trust and emotional security.
 More on that here: Hierarchy of dog needs, originally adapted from Maslow’s Hierarchy of Needs by Linda Michaels.

 Fully achieving a trusting and secure relationship, however, involves more than even the above baseline.
 When your goal is to build a true trusting relationship with your dog, that includes emotional and physical safety in more than just basic needs.
 Having choices that include body autonomy comes to mind.
 Allowing a dog to feel safe from physical intrusion is important.
 This body respect that you bestow on them gives them the option to seek physical affection from you.
 It also gives them the option to seek physical closeness with you that may not include having you pet them when they are merely interested in being close to you, without being touched.
 After all, as humans, we regularly expect this from our loved ones and dogs are no different in this.
 Unfortunately, this fact comes as a surprise to so many dog parents.
 A dog approaches us and our response is to reach out and touch that dog.
 But that’s not what we do with humans, is it?
 At least not if we want to remain out of jail in many cases!
 If we seek physical affection from another human, we generally wait for a sign that they also seek that action.
 So even if you are asking the dog’s human, you should also ask the dog.
 Allowing a dog new to your home that simple option makes a world of difference in your future relationship with them.
 It removes so much pressure, that the relief, even if only internally noted by the dog, is truly immense.
 Read more on the subject of Consent for dogs.